Penn State football | DE Tarburton to play in Rose Bowl before heading to NFL

-STATE COLLEGE, Pa. – Penn State defensive end Nick Tarburton will suit up one final time for the Nittany Lions in the Rose Bowl before setting his sights on the 2023 NFL Draft.
+STATE COLLEGE – Penn State defensive end Nick Tarburton will suit up one final time for the Nittany Lions in the Rose Bowl before setting his sights on the 2023 NFL draft.

+The redshirt senior announced Saturday his intention for the future via Instagram.

+He collected a season-high four tackles in Penn State’s Nov.
+19 win at Rutgers.

+He earned accolades as an honorable mention All-Big Ten selection by conference coaches earlier this month.

-Tarburton cracked Penn State’s starting rotation in 2021, logging eight starts and accumulating playing time in all 13 games.
-In 2021, he earned the program’s Tim Shaw Thrive Award.
-The Green Lane native collected 30 total tackles to go with a sack and a fumble recovery in 2021.
+He cracked the defensive rotation in 2021, logging eight starts and accumulating playing time in all 13 games.
+Last year, he earned the program’s Tim Shaw Thrive Award.
+The Green Lane, Pennsylvania, native collected 30 total tackles to go with a sack and a fumble recovery in 2021.

 “My time here at Penn State has been nothing short of special,” Tarburton said in his statement.
 “Although it has never been easy, Penn State shaped me into the man I am today.
 There will always be a special place in my heart for Happy Valley and all it has to offer.
 To Coach (James) Franklin, (defensive line) Coach (John) Scott and all the other coaches who have helped me throughout my time at Penn State, thank you.”